 Students who successfully complete a program and receive a certificate of training will be invited to attend the Recognition Ceremony.
-Students currently attending must be meeting satisfactory academic and attendance policy and financial account in good standing.
+Students currently attending must meet financial and satisfactory academic requirements to participate in the recognition ceremony.

 Students in post-secondary career training assume an obligation to conduct themselves in a manner compatible with the school's function as a postsecondary institution and suitable member of a training/academic community.
-The School of Career Education program, therefore, expects its students to conduct themselves as responsible individuals, considerate and respectful of the rights and interests of others.
+School of Career Education program, therefore, expects its students to conduct themselves as responsible individuals, considerate and respectful of the rights and interests of others.
 The following rules of conduct will be enforced: